har-in-air/ESP32_MULTI_METER/README.md

 The current range is automatically switched.

-If the load current < 78mA, the low range (0 - 78mA) is used for higher resolution (2.4uA).
+If the load current < 78mA, the low range (0 - 78mA) is used  with 2.4uA resolution.

-If the load current >= 78mA, the high range reading is used (0 - 1638mA), with 50uA resolution.
+If the load current >= 78mA, the high range (0 - 1638mA) is used  with 50uA resolution.

 # Chart Display

-Three sample rate options :
+Sample rate options :
 * 2000Hz : no sample averaging, vbus ADC conversion time 204uS, shunt ADC conversion time 204uS.
 * 1000Hz : no sample averaging, vbus ADC conversion time 332uS, shunt ADC conversion time 332uS.
 * 400Hz : averaging 4 samples, vbus ADC conversion time 140uS, shunt ADC conversion time 140uS.

+Current range options :
+* 0 - 78mA with 2.4uA resolution
+* 0 - 1638mA with 50uA resolution

-In Chart Display mode, we need to select the current range for capture.
-Auto-ranging is not possible due to the high capture sampling rate.
+In Chart Display mode, we need to manually select the current range.
+Auto-ranging is not possible due to the high sampling rate.

-## Manual Capture
+There are two capture options : manually triggered, and gated capture.

+## Manually triggered capture with selected time interval

 Up to 16000 samples can be captured with a single trigger.
+So the maximum capture interval depends on the selected sampling rate.

-* @ 2000Hz, maximum 8 second capture
+* @ 2000Hz, 1 second - 8 second capture
-* @ 1000Hz, maximum 16 second capture
+* @ 1000Hz, 1 second - 16 second capture
-* @ 400Hz, maximum 40 second capture
+* @ 400Hz, 1 second - 40 second capture

 ## Gated Capture